A2 Milk shares plunge after investors wanted even bigger boost to annual net profit

 "The company's record financial and market share results for 2019 was enabled by strong revenue growth across our key product segments of liquid milk, infant nutrition and other nutritional milk products, and across each of our key regions," she said in a statement.

-"Results were underpinned by growing brand awareness, expanding product distribution and strengthening in-market execution in our two most important regions of Greater China and the US," Hrdlicka said in a statement.
+"Results were underpinned by growing brand awareness, expanding product distribution and strengthening in-market execution in our two most important regions of Greater China and the US," Hrdlicka said.

 "We have focused on really getting to know our consumers and sales channels in our core markets of China and the US," she said.